shilo737/Travel_Blog/README.md

-Travel Diaries - A Private Travel Blog
+Travel Diaries - A Private Traveling Pen
 Welcome to Travel Diaries, your personal space for documenting and planning your unforgettable journeys!

 Project Overview
-Travel Diaries is a private travel blog where you can capture and share your travel experiences.
+Travel Diaries is a private Traveling Pen where you can capture and share your travel experiences.
 Additionally, it provides a convenient tool for planning your future trips.
 Whether you're an avid globetrotter or a weekend adventurer, Travel Diaries is designed to make your travel blogging and planning a seamless and enjoyable experience.